 How do we solve the problem of learning fatigue?

 As for learner fatigue, this is something we worried less about when training occurred in traditional in-person classrooms.
 Those events did a great job of eliminating distractions and created engagement through personal connections with other employees.
 And you can’t ignore the benefit of breaking bread with colleagues!
 A lot of networking is done over coffee breaks and lunch breaks on a training day.
 The risk of learner fatigue is greater with on-demand training.
-The sheer volume of what is available on learning platforms can overwhelm learner.
-Learning teams can mitigate that risk by curating content and providing structured guidance what courses to take so training is highly relevant, in what sequence, and over what period.
+The sheer volume of what is available on learning platforms can overwhelm learners.
+Learning teams can mitigate that risk by curating content and providing structured guidance what courses to take so training is highly relevant, in what sequence, and over what period of time.
 Additionally, blending the use of on-demand training with live leader led discussions and online forums allows the learner to explore the topic with others and understand how to successfully apply it in their organisation and their projects.

 Virtual Instructor Led Training also faces the risk of creating learner fatigue.
 While classroom instruction can get people up on their feet, moving around the room to engage in a variety of tactile and interpersonal activities, virtual participants are often stuck at their desk.
-Creative instructional designer and facilitators can build in a variety of activities, and even engage learners in physical stretch breaks.
+Creative instructional designers and facilitators can build in a variety of activities, and even engage learners in physical stretch breaks.
 Short sessions of 60-120 minutes may be another approach, but a well-designed VILT with a high variety of activities and multiple breaks can be successfully deployed as a half day, or even a full day event.
-Micro-sessions of 15-20 minute can be used to provide follow-up and reinforcement.
+Micro-sessions of 15-20 minutes can be used to provide follow-up and reinforcement.

 Do you think L&D is the new job security in times of layoffs?